 Say goodbye to cold toes in the winter!
 Nothing feels as luxurious as stepping onto warm heated flooring after a long bath or stepping inside from the cold.
 A heated floor is one of the best ways to create a spa-like bathroom, save on energy bills, and increase your home value.
 But how does a heated floor work?
 Why is it better than central air heating?

 Want to enjoy comfort and warmth in your home?
 Most home heating systems are highly visible.
 A bulky radiator takes up space in the room, or unsightly vents are loudly blowing air (and dust) into your house.
-Radiant floor heating provides the least intrusive heating option because it’s visually “hidden” under your flooring.
+Radiant electric floor heating provides the least intrusive heating option because it’s visually “hidden” under your flooring.

 Kowalske will install the floor heat system under your primary floor.
 When the heating element under the floor starts to warm, it radiates heat up through the floor.
 The thermal energy comes in contact with other objects in your home, warming and radiating heat outwards.
 This allows for an extensive, efficient heat generation method, that is a cost effective way to heat a room.